 - Single-piece engineering of the upper allows for excellent comfort and support

-- Some models of the sneaker include a chip embedded in the midsole for Bluetooth connectivity
+- Some models of the sneaker include a chip embedded in the midsole for Bluetooth connectivity with running apps

 The Under Armour HOVR Phantom is a great sneaker option for those looking for a neutral road running shoe.
 The HOVR foam is a competitor to Adidas BOOST foam and Nike’s REACT foam midsoles and definitely raises the bar.
 HOVR foam has some of the softness of BOOST foam and combines some fo the firmness of REACT form so it is like the best of both worlds.
 Under Armour is still an up and coming name in the world of sports gear so it may not be as revered but this shoe is definitely one to consider.
 Not only does it encompass a great amount of great responsive technologies, but it also looks great on foot whether you are working out or using them for causal wear.